-David LaMotte is an award-winning songwriter, speaker and writer.
-He has performed over 2500 concerts and released eleven full-length CDs of primarily original music, touring in forty-eight of the fifty states, as well as extensively in Europe, Australia and New Zealand.
+David LaMotte is a songwriter, speaker and author.
+He has performed over 3000 concerts and released thirteen full-length CDs of primarily original music, touring in all of the fifty states, as well as five of the seven continents.
 The Boston Globe writes that his music “pushes the envelope with challenging lyrics and unusual tunings, but he also pays homage to folk tradition,” while BBC Radio Belfast lauds his “charm, stories, humour, insightful songs, sweet voice and dazzling guitar ability.”
 His most recent album, Still, features the number one song on Folk Radio in September, 2022 (September Me), and the album remained in the top twenty for six months.
 He has been a featured performer at top tier music festivals including the Kerrville Folk Festival, Merlefest, the Auckland Folk Festival (NZ), and the Australian National Folk Festival.

-LaMotte suspended his eighteen-year music career at its peak in 2008 to pursue his other passion by accepting a Rotary World Peace Fellowship to study International Relations, Peace and Conflict Resolution at the University of Queensland in Brisbane, Australia.
-As part of that study, he also spent three months in rural Andhra Pradesh, India working with a Gandhian development organization.
+LaMotte suspended his music career for two years, beginning in 2008, to pursue his other primary vocation by accepting a Rotary World Peace Fellowship to study International Relations, Peace and Conflict Resolution at the University of Queensland in Brisbane, Australia.
+As part of that study, he also spent time in rural Andhra Pradesh, India working with a Gandhian development organization.

-In 2004, David and his wife Deanna founded PEG Partners, a small non-profit organization that supports schools and libraries in Guatemala.
-He continues to volunteer as the Director for PEG.
-He is also a consultant on Peace and Justice at the North Carolina Council of Churches, and served as Clerk the AFSC Nobel Peace Prize Nominating Task Group.
+In 2004, David and his wife Deanna founded PEG Partners, a non-profit organization that supports mentoring, education, and artistic expression in Guatemala.
+He is also a consultant on Peace and Justice for the North Carolina Council of Churches, and served as Clerk the AFSC Nobel Peace Prize Nominating Task Group.

-Touring full-time for over two decades, LaMotte developed a large and loyal following around the world.
-His music has been honored with numerous awards and grants as well as artist sponsorships from Taylor Guitars and John Pearse Strings.
-David’s music has been featured on dozens of artist compilations.
+As a touring artist with an over thirty-year career, LaMotte has developed a large and loyal following around the world.
+His music has been honored with numerous awards and artist grants, and has been featured on dozens of artist compilations.
 Notably, his song Dark and Deep was included on Songs Inspired By Literature, Chapter One, a benefit CD to raise money for adult literacy.
-Other artists on that CD include Suzanne Vega, Aimee Mann and Bruce Springsteen.
+Other artists on that CD include Suzanne Vega, Grace Slick, Aimee Mann, and Bruce Springsteen.
 Several independent films feature David’s music, and it has been heard on the Today Show and the Showtime television series This American Life.
 In 2023, his song, Coming Alive Again, was chosen as the title track for the Spring album on Christine Lavin’s Seasons project.